NLua/NLua/README.md

 invalid pointer.

-Fixed a bug when strings with embedded null characters are passed in or out of Lua (Thanks to Daniel Néri for the report & fix!)
+Fixed a bug when strings with embedded null characters are passed in or out of Lua (Thanks to Daniel Nï¿½ri for the report & fix!)

 The native components in LuaInterface (i.e. Lua51 and the loader) are both built as release builds - to prevent problems loading standard